zshoorbajee/FlatironProject3/README.md

 ### Limitations
 For comparison, I included various additional metric scores with the test set results.
 Of note, the final model has a recall score of 0.4788.
 This means that of all people who did in fact get the vaccine, the model will correctly predict them as positive cases 47.88% of the time.
 This is rather low.
 However, in the context of life-saving vaccines it is probably better to undercount the vaccinated.
 This way a public health authority will end up targeting more of the general population with pro-vaccine messaging and access, and hopefully capturing more of the unvaccincated population.

+#### For more information

+You can see the full analysis in this <a href="https://github.com/zshoorbajee/FlatironProject3/blob/main/index.ipynb">Jupyter Notebook</a>.
+A non-technnical presentation about the findings can be found <a href="https://github.com/zshoorbajee/FlatironProject3/blob/main/Presentation.pdf">here</a>.

+For any questions or feedback, you can contact me <a href="https://zaid.fyi/contact/">here</a>.